kielstrang/github-avatar-downloader/README.md

 ## Expected Usage

+Before running this program, copy the `.env.example` file to `.env` and fill it in with your Github credentials.

 This program should be executed from the command line, in the following manner:

 `node download_avatars.js jquery jquery`